 - Add the porcini liquid, red wine, tomatoes, and chicken broth.

-- Close the lid, lock the pot and select "Manual" for 40 minutes.
+- Return the pork to the pot, close the lid, lock the pot and select "Manual" for 40 minutes.

 - When cooking time is up, use quick release, and open pot.